agarzola/bustime/.gitdown/utility/methods.md

   }
 }
 ```
 Note the `key:value` pairs, making it easy to reference a specific route’s data by using the route number as the key.
 Other than this one feature, each route’s object is identical to the ones in the array format.
-This formatting option just gives you a different way of referencing the reulting object.
+This formatting option just gives you a different way of referencing the resulting object.

 **Please note:** In either case, this operation can take a while to complete (up to a few seconds, depending on your API server’s load), so it’s recommended that you run this once while booting up your app (to store in memory) or as part of a data collection script (from which you can commit it to a text file or database for later consumption).
 Otherwise, you risk performance issues in your application.